 Construct a building or construct or carry out works for bus and tram shelters required for public purposes by or for the Crown or a public authority in accordance with plans and siting to the satisfaction of the responsible authority.

-Construct a building or construct or carry our works for information booths and kiosks required for public purposes by or for the Crown, a public authority or the City of Melbourne.
+Construct a building or construct or carry out works for information booths and kiosks required for public purposes by or for the Crown, a public authority or the City of Melbourne.

 Externally alter a building by making changes to the glazing of an existing window to not more than 15% reflectivity.